hesamedn/hesamedn.github.io/_pages/about.md

 Our Group
 =========

-**Dr. Mohammad D. Niry** and **Dr. Bahman Farnudi** are the heads of our research group at the Faculty of Physics of the Institute for Advanced Studies in Basic Sciences(IASBS), Zanjan, Iran.
+**Dr. Mohammad D. Niry** and **Dr. Bahman Farnudi** are the heads of our research group at the Faculty of Physics of the Institute for Advanced Studies in Basic Sciences(IASBS).
 Our favorite research topics are:
 * Neuroscience
 * Sandpile Model
 * Spreading Phenomena